PRATAP-KUMAR/gdm-extension/README.md

-# GDM-Extension - gnome-shell extension for GNOME 45
+# GDM-Extension - gnome-shell extension for GNOME v45 and v46

-## Customize colours, background, shell themes, icon themes, logo, banner message for GDM Login Screen from the login screen itself.
+## Customize colours, background, blur, shell themes, icon themes, logo, banner message for GDM Login Screen from the login screen itself.

 ## Please note that this extension is experimental and is being continously monitored on Arch Linux and Ubuntu 23.10 for a month.
 When you install this extension, it will reset all the gsettings/dconf-settings for the `gdm` user.